opencog/learn/learn-lang-diary/Reading-List.md

   Abstract:
   Like today’s large language models, 16th-century humanists had techniques to automate writing – to the detriment of novelty

+  My reaction: I like this.
+Good read.
+Bravo.

   Summary: Erasmus of Rotterdam teaches a commonplace technique for composing in Latin: select choice words and flowery phrases from a